hchan/tachyonsJourney/README.md

 Mission: Help Tachyon escape the Horizon of the Black Hole.
 It is said that nothing, can escape the gravitational pull of a black hole, not even light.
 Help Tachyon become a legend with his faster-than-light-speed ability by escaping the horizon.
 Game: on the furthest point of the eclipse, time it right so that Tachyon can break free.
 Its a timing/tap game

+# Chapter 7 - A planet called Earth
+Although the circle of life didn't begin or end with the blackhole, Tachyon thought that we would explore other galaxies.
+In particular he chose a galaxy called the Milky Way and a solar system with a star called Sun.
+It was the early centuries for this solar system and organic life was on its way.
+The planet in this solar sytem with the greatest chance of sustaining life was Earth.
+Having fond memories of Donum, Tachyon decided to do what he can do to bring life to Earth.
+Mission: Help Tachyon by push Earth to the Goldilocks Zone
+Game: Although Tachyon has no resting mass, he still has momentum and considering his faster-than-light speed, he has a lot of momentum.
+Use Tachyon's momentum to push Earth to a Goldilock's Zone

+# Chapter 7 - from Dinosaurs to humans

 # Last Chapter